As used in this chapter:

-(D) "Community employment services" or "supported employment services" means job training and other services related to employment outside a sheltered workshop.
-"Community employment services" or "supported employment services" include all of the following:
+(E) "Supported employment services" means vocational assessment, job training and coaching, job development and placement, worksite accessibility, and other services related to employment outside a sheltered workshop.
+"Supported employment services" includes both of the following:

-(1) Job training resulting in the attainment of competitive work, supported work in a typical work environment, or self-employment;
+(1) Job training resulting in the attainment of community employment, supported work in a typical work environment, or self-employment;

 "Developmental disability" means a severe, chronic disability that is characterized by all of the following: